 In 1991, XX889 was painted in ARTF (Alkali Removable Temporary Finish), commonly referred to as desert pink was apart of the first load of Buccaneer aircraft set out to the Gulf War.
 XX889 was named 'Longmorn' with no nose art, throughout the war the airframe had gotten 14 mission markings which was the most received by a Buccaneer in the Gulf War.

-She took part in the 1991 Gulf War, painted in desert pink colours and named 'Longmorn' (no nose art).
-She had lost her desert pink scheme by October 1991 and in August 1992 gained new grey colours.
-She ended her career with 208 Squadron, and her last flight was on 7th April 1994 to 19 MU at RAF St. Athan for storage prior to disposal.
+The aircraft lost the desert pink scheme by October 1991 and in August 1992 gained new overall grey colours.
+XX889 ended its career with 208 Squadron, and made its last flight on 7th April 1994 to 19 MU at RAF St Athan for storage prior to disposal.

-In June 2018, XX889 was moved to RAF Cosford to be placed on static display for the annual airshow celebrating 100 years of the Royal Air Force.
-XX889 remains at Cosford to this day, but current plans will see her move again in the late summer of 2021 to her new permanent home at the South Wales Aviation Museum (SWAM) located at St Athan.
+In June 2018, XX889 saw the roads once again with a move to RAF Cosford to be placed on static display for the annual airshow celebrating 100 years of the Royal Air Force.
+XX889 remains at Cosford to this day, but current plans will see it move again in the near future to a permanent home at the South Wales Aviation Museum (SWAM) located at St Athan, Wales.

 Find other photos of XX889 on the following sites:

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net